nlugon/machine-learning/README.md

 # Machine Learning Programming

 This repository contains six projects as part of a machine learning course.
 Each project focuses on implementing a fundamental algorithm or technique in machine learning.
-The implementations were done in MATLAB and explore both theoretical foundations and practical applications.
+For this course, the implementations were evaluated in MATLAB, and they explore both theoretical foundations and practical applications.

 ## Project Summaries